Why Improper Flashing Installation Causes Leaks

 Why New Homes Can Still Have Flashing Leaks

 Many homeowners assume that flashing problems only occur in older homes.
-In reality, improper flashing installation is one of the most common issues found in new construction.
+In reality, new homes can leak when flashing details are installed out of sequence, skipped, or covered before anyone catches the mistake.

 This happens because flashing is highly dependent on correct sequencing and attention to detail.
 Even small mistakes during installation can compromise the entire system.